Is It Truly Necessary To Vote? Does My Vote Even Make a Difference?

 Here are some examples of the challenges that currently exist:

-o Redistricting – changing how people are represented according to where they live In some states like GA, redistricting allows the state to create a Super Majority next year that allows the newly elected officials the power to pass constitutional amendments without having the voice of citizens they represent say whether or not they agree or disagree
+- Redistricting – changing how people are represented according to where they live In some states like GA, redistricting allows the state to create a Super Majority next year that allows the newly elected officials the power to pass constitutional amendments without having the voice of citizens they represent say whether or not they agree or disagree.
+Is this what they mean with “Keeping it Real?”

-For example: Former President Jimmy Carter said he monitor 89 elections around the world and he is unable to monitor them in the US because: We don’t monitor election where there is not a central voter registration voter administration authority.
-Some have board of registrations and others board of elections conducted by a probate judge.
+- For example: Former President Jimmy Carter said he monitor 89 elections around the world and he is unable to monitor them in the US because: We don’t monitor election where there is not a central voter registration voter administration authority.
+Some have a board of registrations and others have a board of elections conducted by a probate judge.

 Here are some suggestions on how to counter these barriers